resistaiart/forge-service/docs/privacy.md

 ---

 ## 2. How We Use Information
-- To generate, optimize, and return reproducible prompt packages for use in ComfyUI.
+- To generate, optimise, and return reproducible prompt packages for use in ComfyUI.
 - To maintain service reliability and improve system performance.
 - To enforce safety and compliance rules (e.g., blocking non-consensual or minor-related content).
+- To support reproducibility: audit logs may be generated for debugging and compliance.

 ---

 ## 3. Data Storage & Retention
 - User inputs are processed in memory and transmitted securely to our Forge API.
 - We do not sell, rent, or share your data with third parties.
-- Logs may be temporarily stored for debugging and performance monitoring but are purged regularly.
+- Logs may be temporarily stored for debugging and performance monitoring but are purged **within 7 days**.

 ---